All Episodes

 All right.

-Now may ask about James Comey in particular.
+Now, let me ask about James Comey in particular.

-I mean, and Robert Muller, Jim Jordan.
+I mean, and Robert Mueller, Jim Jordan.

 He knew that Vladimir Putin was trying to get a foothold into the uranium market in America.

-We know that those his agents in America were involved in bribery, kickbacks, money laundering, extortion, and other racketeering crimes.
+We know that his agents in America were involved in bribery, kickbacks, money laundering, extortion, and other racketeering crimes.

 And they knew in 2009.